daprice/Blender-Auto-Dark-Mode/README.md

 ## Installation

-Download the <a href="https://github.com/daprice/Blender-Auto-Dark-Mode/releases/latest/download/Auto_Dark_Mode.zip" download>.zip package of the latest release</a>, then add it to Blender using `Edit > Preferences > Add-ons > Install…`.
-Once installed, click the checkbox next to the add-on to activate it.
+Download the <a href="https://github.com/daprice/Blender-Auto-Dark-Mode/releases/latest/download/Auto_Dark_Mode.zip" download>.zip package of the latest release</a> (you may need to right click and choose "Download Linked File" to avoid automatically unzipping the package).
+Add it to Blender using `Edit > Preferences > Add-ons > Install…`, then click the checkbox next to the add-on to activate it.

 ## Usage